AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case (UC6) : Mark patient appointment as seen for that day**
+**Use case (UC6) : Mark / unmark patient appointment as seen / not seen**

 **MSS**

-1. User requests to <ins> view all upcoming appointments (UC5) </ins>
-2. CLInic shows a list of upcoming appointments
-3. User requests to mark a specific appointment in the list
+1. User requests to mark / unmark a particular appointment for a patient with a specified NRIC.
+2. CLInic validates the appointment details and the NRIC provided.
-4. CLInic marks the appointment
+3. CLInic marks / unmarks the appointment.

     Use case ends.

 **Extensions**

+* 1a.
+The required information is missing.

+    * 1a1.
+CLInic prompts user to input required information.

+      Use case resumes at step 1.

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-CLInic shows an error message.
+Patient with NRIC or appointment details given does not exist in the system

+    * 2a1.
+CLInic informs user of the error.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 <br/>